 Authorities across the board are now creating these – from Bexleyco in Tory Bexley to Red Door ventures in Labour Newham set up three years ago with very ambitious plans.
 Here’s just a couple of their schemes:

 Over in Barking and Dagenham 620 homes have been built by Reside.
 Greenwich Council set up their own arms-length company named Meridian Housing back in 2011.
-Good luck finding out much about it though (compare this page to Newham’s Red Door Venture’s site here) and Greenwich appear to be far behind other authorities in progressing schemes.
+Good luck finding out much about it though (compare this page on Meridian with few details to Newham’s Red Door Venture’s site here) and Greenwich appear to be far behind other authorities in progressing schemes.

 We know the Housing Department is a bit of a shambles in certain areas, and cannot even do the basics such maintaining public spaces in a safe manner or enforce against prolific parking problems even when it would raise revenue.
 Reports on their performance in other areas is a litany of failed targets.
 After paragraphs of back slapping in this recent report the actual data arrives with things like this: